 The Company’s Management Group assists the Managing Director.
 It prepares the Company’s strategies, budgets, policies and major investments, acquisitions and divestments for the Board of Directors.
 In addition, the Management Group deals with issues relating to reporting, corporate image, personnel remuneration and investor relations.

-Apart from the Managing Director, the Management Group includes:
+Apart from the Managing Director and Deputy Managing Director, the Management Group includes:

 III Internal control procedures and risk management systems